Concentrated Animal Feeding Operations

 DEP has been administering the NPDES CAFO program in Pennsylvania for approximately 20 years.
 CAFOs may, if eligible, seek coverage under the NPDES General Permit for Operation of CAFOs (PAG-12) or, if ineligible for PAG-12 coverage, obtain an individual NPDES permit.
 Both permits require the submission of annual reports.
-The annual report for PAG-12 constitutes a notice of intent for continued coverage.
-A list of CAFOs with PAG-12 coverage that submitted timely annual reports for calendar year 2018 is available using the link below:
+The PAG-12 General Permit that is currently available became effective on April 1, 2018, was modified on October 31, 2020, and will expire on March 31, 2023.

 Please review the documents provided through the links below for additional information on DEP's administration of the NPDES CAFO program, including permits, guidance, and reports and other forms.
 For general questions concerning NPDES permits for CAFOs, contact DEP's Bureau of Clean Water, NPDES Permitting Division at (717) 787-5017.
-For general questions concerning compliance monitoring activities for CAFOs, contact DEP's Bureau of Clean Water, Operations Division, at (717) 787-6744.
+For general questions concerning compliance monitoring activities for CAFOs, contact DEP's Chesapeake Bay Office, at (717) 783-5205.

 Permits and Applications